England | Scotland | Wales | Northern Ireland | Ireland

 The Cambridge Out of Hours GP service is located in the Urgent Treatment Centre (UTC), which is in Clinic 9 at Addenbrooke’s Hospital and is short walk (100m) from the A&E Department.

-Patients and visitors will be required to park in car park 1, this is a multi-storey, and will be charged the fixed outpatient rate of £3.60.
+Patients and visitors will be required to park in car park 1, this is a multi-storey, and will be charged the fixed outpatient rate.
 To obtain this reduced fee, car park tickets will need to be stamped by the UTC prior to the patient leaving the centre.
 There will also be three designated ‘drop off no-waiting’ bays directly outside of the UTC alongside a number of disabled parking bays.

 New signs will be installed to ensure clear, easy to follow directions are available from car park 1 as well as from the A&E department.
 A vending machine will be available in UTC reception for light refreshments; there is also a wide range of facilities in Addenbrooke’s main concourse, including a 24 hour coffee shop.